Endogen/lamden-python-dev/README.md

 1. Open your [Chrome wallet](https://chrome.google.com/webstore/detail/lamden-wallet-browser-ext/fhfffofbcgbjjojdnpcfompojdjjhdim)

-2. In upper right corner choose to which network to connect: **Testnet** or **Mainnet**
+2. In upper right corner choose which network to connect to: **Testnet** or **Mainnet**

-3. Paste contract code into the `Smart Contracts` Tab and press the `SUBMIT TO NETWORK` button
+3. Paste the contract code into the `Smart Contracts` Tab and press the `SUBMIT TO NETWORK` button

 4. Choose the account you want to use for the deployment.
-Then enter the contract name (needs to start with `con_`) and the max amount of stamps (per single transaction) that can be used by the contract, into the form.
+Then enter the contract name (needs to start with `con_`) and the max amount of stamps (per single transaction) that can be used by the contract into the form.
 Everything else is optional.
 Now hit the `SUBMIT CONTRACT` button.

 5. If the contract is OK then you will be charged some TAU and your contract will be deployed to the previously chosen network.